apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ![](/blog/belle/pod.png)

 After saving the program, when clicking to run, we can also specify a savepoint.
-Once the task is successfully submitted, StreamPark will, based on the FlinkPod's network Exposed Type (be it loadBalancer, NodePort, or ClusterIp), return the corresponding WebURL, seamlessly enabling a WebUI redirect.
+Once the task is successfully submitted, Apache StreamPark will, based on the FlinkPod's network Exposed Type (be it loadBalancer, NodePort, or ClusterIp), return the corresponding WebURL, seamlessly enabling a WebUI redirect.
 However, as of now, due to security considerations within our online private K8s cluster, there hasn't been a connection established between the Pod and client node network (and there's currently no plan for this).
 Hence, we only employ NodePort.
-If the number of future tasks increases significantly, and there's a need for ClusterIP, we might consider deploying StreamPark in K8s or further integrate it with Ingress.
+If the number of future tasks increases significantly, and there's a need for ClusterIP, we might consider deploying Apache StreamPark in K8s or further integrate it with Ingress.

 ![](/blog/belle/start.png)